-NOTE 20-CONTINGENCIES AND LITIGATION
+NOTE 21-CONTINGENCIES AND LITIGATION

-The Citadel and certain school officials currently face eight lawsuits.
-Five of these cases involve The Citadel's former summer camp (collectively, "summer camp cases"), two of the cases allege due process violations in connection with disciplinary actions against two cadets, and the final case alleges due process and Title IX violation against a third cadet.
+The Citadel currently has fourteen lawsuits pending, seven of which involve The Citadel's former summer camp (collectively, "summer camp cases").
 In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for these cases is not likely.
 Therefore, an estimated liability has not been recorded.
-In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for the remaining two, state court cases, is not likely.
+In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for the remaining four, state court cases, is not likely.